 AHF recently participated in a preparatory meeting on Universal Health Coverage (UHC) at the United Nations headquarters in New York, ahead of the UN General Assembly meeting in September.
 While the ambitious plan seeks to provide access to effective healthcare for everyone, many challenges remain in its path.

 We invite you to read a short Q&A with AHF Director of Global Advocacy & Partnerships, Joey Terrill who participated in the meeting along with hundreds of civil society delegates from around the world.

-To create a path for UHC must include AHF’s “priority asks,” including working to curb Big Pharma greed and price gouging, prioritizing underserved and marginalized communities in both low- and middle-income countries (MICs), and ending gender-based violence worldwide.
-Finally, governments must be held accountable for their monetary commitments—without that, there can be no true UHC!
-As various stakeholders spoke, AHFs priorities made even more sense—I felt proud to represent AHF!
+To create a path for UHC, many challenges need to be addressed first, including working to curb Big Pharma greed and price gouging, prioritizing underserved and marginalized communities in both low- and middle-income countries (MICs), and ending gender-based violence worldwide.
+Also, governments must be held accountable for their monetary commitments—without that, there can be no true UHC!

 What was a memorable interaction you had with other participants?

 I spoke to a woman from Nigeria where poverty and scarce options for maternal care in rural communities result in high rates of infant mortality and STIs.
 These are real-life situations in her village that stood in stark contrast to the soaring gold-leafed arc of the General Assembly room.

 Were there any unexpected moments at the UHC hearing?

 During an unscheduled break, a woman representing a coalition of advocacy groups turned on her microphone and suggested civil society members add to the conversations that had taken place.